caip-csa-grcymt-team/car-part-defect-ML-classifier/README.md

----
-title: Car Assembly Defect Classifier
+# Car Assembly Defect Classifier

-description: Generate a synthetic car-part image dataset with Azure OpenAI gpt-image and train a three-class defect classifier.
+## Generate a synthetic car-part image dataset with Azure OpenAI and train a three-class defect classifier.
----

 ## Overview